 Cell Phone Usage

 Digital Identity: Currency for Fraudsters

 Your digital identity acts as a sort of currency on the web.
 It can give you access to your accounts, allow you to open new accounts and give you credibility to engage in a trustworthy way with people, products and services online.
 On the flip side, the fact that your personal information exists online means that it is subject to hacks, breaches, copycating and theft.
 And with thousands of publicly disclosed data breaches and billions of exposed records every year, much of that previously personal information is now public information.

 Learn What Gartner Says About Fraud Detection and Authentication

 How Digital Identity Information is Exposed:

 - Adding strangers to social media accounts

-“All the information is available if you know where to look,” explained Robert Prigge, Jumio president, in a keynote on the lasting impact of data breaches at the Sibos London 2019 event.
+“All the information is available if you know where to look,” explained Jumio CEO Robert Prigge.
 “There’s a very vibrant marketplace for identity information that can be resold and used against you.”

 This “vibrant marketplace” is known as the dark web — a network of sites within the deep web, not accessible by search engines or through normal web browsing means.
 On the dark web, identity data is acquired, sold or dumped.

 While people tend to think of Social Security numbers as valuable, they can be purchased on the dark web for as little as a dollar.
-Banking information can garner $15 to $20, credit card details can range from 25 cents to $60, and at $350 a pop, medical records are among the most valuable.
+Banking information and credit card details can garner a much higher price, and medical records are among the most valuable.